beceluiz/beceluiz/README.md

 </div>

 ### About Me:
-- Undergraduate in Systems Development and Analysis.
+- Graduated in Systems Development and Analysis.
-- Currently learning front-end development with React.
+- Currently learning Back-end development with Java
-- Aiming to become a full-stack developer soon.
+- Aiming to become a Back-end developer soon.

 ### Language & Tools:
 <div>